Aryan-S-Gupta/CSSE3200-APP1-Help/Tutorial-1-helpful-steps.md

 ### 2. Set Email

-Replace with your actual GitHub email.
+Replace with your actual GitHub email:

 ```bash
 git config --global user.email "your_email@example.com"
 ```

-> 💡 You must use the same email you used for signing up on GitHub.
+> **Note:** You must use the same email address that you used to sign up for GitHub.

 ---

-## 🔍 Check Configuration
+## Check Configuration

 ```bash
 git config --get user.name     # Check Git username